But I fear to step out. I fear to lose everything I have now, even though it could or could not turn out better.

 How do I address this fear?” — Stevens

-However, this attachment is illogical and comes about as a byproduct of being too entrenched in our physical world.
+However, this attachment is illogical and comes as a byproduct of being too entrenched in our physical world.

 The reason why it’s illogical is because everything in our lives, except our consciousness, is impermanent.
-This includes everything in the physical world: from our wealth, our salary, our material possessions, our status, our careers, our property, our physical bodies.
+This includes everything in the physical world: our wealth, our salary, our material possessions, our status, our careers, our property, and our physical bodies.
 We were born into this world as ourselves, with our consciousness.
 When we die, we will lose everything and bring with us only our consciousness.

-The bottom line is this – If you are not living your passion, then you really have nothing to lose.
+The bottom line is this: If you are not living your passion, then you really have nothing to lose.